 - Students only have permission to see clients when enrolled in a clinical course.
 Students may not see clients unless they are enrolled in and attending their weekly NU Group Practicum or Internship course and actively receiving weekly Local Clinical Supervision.
 Students must email the CAT regarding approval for an alternate local supervision arrangement. - Students must maintain professional liability (malpractice) insurance.
-If a student's insurance policy expires prior to the completion of the clinical experience, they will need to renew the policy. - Check with the Site Representative to see if the site requires a background check, a record of inoculations, or other actions.
+If a student's insurance policy expires prior to the completion of the clinical experience, they will need to renew the policy.
+This requirement is waived for international students interning internationally, if not required or available within the practice location. - Check with the Site Representative to see if the site requires a background check, a record of inoculations, or other actions.
 If so, the student must comply with the site's requirements before beginning clinical work. - Ensure every client receives an informed consent document.
 In addition to the site's standard informed consent, the informed consent document must inform each client about the student status as a therapist trainee or student therapist (which includes participation in the Practicum/Internship class) and tell each client that the Local Clinical Supervisor supervises the student's work.
 Additionally, this informed consent serves as the client's release to allow video or audio recording of the sessions. - Students must email the Director of Clinical Training regarding approval to see more than 15 clients on a regular basis (and/or to earn more than 15 clinical hours per week); this decision is made in collaboration with the Local Clinical Supervisor and CAT, as we consider supervisory oversight, developmental skills, work-life balance/self-care, academic performance, and state regulations. - All students are encouraged to seek personal therapy.
-Sitting in the client's chair can help us be more sensitive to the therapy process when we are in the therapist's role. - Students should remain actively seeing clients for the duration of clinical courses.
-Students must complete all practicum/internship courses (minimum of 9 credit hours).
+Sitting in the client's chair can help us be more sensitive to the therapy process when we are in the therapist's role. - · Students should remain actively seeing clients for the duration of clinical courses.